Back to DaveOpinion

 Will people want to talk to a robot?
 They won't have to experience it that way.
 So much of therapy these days is done online.
 We are ridiculously close to having AI that can generate a video image and audio of speech that will look and act exactly like a human.
 We're just a few linear steps away from that right now.

 And will it create human connection?
 If you talk to an image of a human that is saying all the same things as a human would who you are connecting with, then we will feel that connection.
-The fact that it's one-sided does not keep it from happening - you can look at all the songs about unrequited love to see how able humans are at one-sided connection.
+The fact that it's one-sided does not keep it from happening.
+You can look at all the songs about unrequited love to see how able humans are at one-sided connection.
 Fortunately, this connection can be made to be helpful and healing.

 Is this starting to sound terrifying?
 It should - because we are talking about a massive change and handing over great power.
 But to say that it is terrifying so therefore we won't *choose* it is the same naivety that thinks we won't choose cell phones.
 We will.
 We just need to make sure that it is built safely.
 That it is non-malicious and is controlled by safe organizations that we trust.
 That's a big ask, but that is the ask we need to focus on, instead of simply clamoring in terror that it cannot happen because it's scary.

 Relationships with AI will become commonplace.
 In our lifetimes this will not be constrained to a video conference.
 AI is also going to massively improve our production so we'll see that the types of things we can build will skyrocket.
 We will see human-like AI that we can talk to, interact with, and have relationships with.
 I think it's safe to say that a big economic driving force in this development will be the sex industry, just as it is with most technology, and just as it is one of the biggest driving forces in our lives.
-And it leads to an interesting question of what we will do when we are able to make these perfect, human-like companions that can listen to us whenever we need, care for our emotions, assist us, *show* us affection.
-And that is 'show' as in demonstrate, because it seems likely, at least so far, that AI will not be capable of emotions (at least not yet), but it certainly will be able to show emotions.
+This leads us to an interesting question of what we will do when we are able to make these perfect, human-like companions that can listen to us whenever we need, care for our emotions, assist us, show us affection.
+And that is 'show' as in demonstrate and mimic, because it seems likely, at least so far, that AI will not be capable of emotions (at least not yet), but it certainly will be able to show emotions.

 As AI grows, its capabilities of replacing mental labor grows.

 In a really simplistic sense, we can think of this as the potential 'IQ' of AI.
-As the IQ of AI gets higher, the types of mental tasks it can replace in humans grows.
+As the general IQ of AI gets higher, the types of mental tasks it can replace in humans grows.
 At first robots will replace more and more menial laborers, but soon it will start to replace mental labor.
 Teachers, attorneys, doctors, therapists, journalists, and so forth, eventually will all be replaced with AI that can do it better, faster, cheaper, more accurately.
 You can choose to send your kids to a human-teacher school for a while, I suppose, but are people going to keep doing that when the kids who go to the school that is taught by tireless, perfected AI teachers are producing graduating classes that are massively more educated and informed?
 Now realize that it's a one-to-one teacher to student ratio, and that teacher is available whenever your student needs it.
-There's no more homework, there's just working on problems with a teacher until understanding is achieved, then moving forward.
+There's no more homework, there's just working on problems with their unfailing, patient, personalized teacher until understanding is achieved, then moving forward.

 But humans don't deal with change quickly, and this is where we need to start preparing.
 Imagine the inflection point where AI is effectively smarter than half of the population.
 That means that half of the population could still produce value that cannot be accomplished by AI, but the other half of the population is incapable of producing any meaningful work to society.
 They are not worthless, they are still people, but anything they would be able to do can be done cheaper and better by AI.
 So now their ability to contribute to society has been taken away.

 One of my biggest hopes is that we are wise enough, as a people, to know when capitalism no longer works, because we become able to simply live without needing to produce.
-At that time we will be able to (or should I say need?) figure out what our purpose is in life, without work needing to consume so much of our time.
+At that time we will be able (or should I say need?) to figure out what our purpose is in life, without work needing to consume so much of our time.
 That presents great opportunity for the human race, and great possibility for tragedy.
 It depends on whether we are smart enough to govern ourselves through that shift.

 But wait.. talking about being smart enough to do something?
 What about when AI is smarter than humans and can be more intelligent about governing ourselves?